NajibAdan/najibadan.github.io/index.md

 I used exploratory and explanatory visualizations based on the data available from the Ford Gobike share program in the San Francisco area to showcase:
 - How the trips were spread out geographically
 - How gender, age and even membership can affect ride duration
-- How the trips were distributed across the month and day
+- How the trips were distributed across the month and day.
+You can read my [report](html/fordgobike.html)
 <img src="images/fordgobike.png?raw=true"/>

 ---